aaronzhuclover/Miscellaneous-DS-Projects/README.md

 -	cholesky decomposition: ∑ = L’L
 -	simulated beta = B̂ + LZ,    Z ~ MVN (0, 1)

 Apply Gibbs sampling in heteroskedastic model.
-Gibbs sampler:sequentially drawing from each of the full conditional posteriors eg p(θ1 | θ2, y) and p(θ2 | θ1, y).
+Gibbs sampler: sequentially drawing from each of the full conditional posteriors eg p(θ1 | θ2, y) and p(θ2 | θ1, y).
 MCMC is used to simulate a Markov Chain that converges to the posterior distribution
 -	Applied EM algorithm to find 10 starting points
 -	ε ~ N(0, σ²) is violated; σ² might NOT be constant
 -	Used FGLS to reweight the data to convert it into homoscedastic model